Huskerpeton: History of Discovery

 The holotype of the type species, Huskerpeton engelhorni, was discovered in 1989 by the University of Nebraska from the Eskridge formation near Humbolt county, Nebraska.
 This region was the first place non-marine fauna of the Permian were discovered in Nebraska.
-Of the three Eskridge localities: Mayer Farm, Raney, and Shot in the Dark Quarry, Huskerpeton was soley found at Mayer Farm.
+Of the three Eskridge localities: Mayer Farm, Raney, and Shot in the Dark Quarry, Huskerpeton was solely found at Mayer Farm.
 The only known specimen (UNSM 32144) is held permanently at the University of Nebraska State Museum vertebrate paleonontology collection in Lincoln, Nebraska.
 It is a partially complete specimen consisting of an almost complete skull, both lower jaws, and an articulated atlas-axis complex.
-James Englehorn, Huskerpeton englehorni’s namesake, spent countless hours preparing this specimen as well as many others for the UNSM and DMNH collections.
+James Englehorn, Huskerpeton englehorni's namesake, spent countless hours preparing this specimen as well as many others for the UNSM and DMNH collections.

-Upon it’s discovery, specimen UNSM 32144 was categorized as Tuditanomorpha based on three characteristics: the postfrontal and postorbital are similar sizes and they both contact the large tabular, and the parietals, frontals, and nasals are also similar in size.
+Upon its discovery, specimen UNSM 32144 was categorized as Tuditanomorpha based on three characteristics: the postfrontal and postorbital are similar sizes and they both contact the large tabular, and the parietals, frontals, and nasals are also similar in size.
 It has been compared to conservative tuditanids but lacks a posterior flare of the squamosal, and gymnathrids but lacks bulbous teeth and a posterior occiput.
-Of the gymnarthids, USNM 32144 most closely resembles the type specimen “Eurodyus” bonneri based on basic skull morphology and dentition, however Carrol et al. (1998) questioned the viability of placement in the genus Euryodus because it only shares a couple of the diagnostic characteristics with gymnathrids.
-Huttenlocker et al. (2005) noted that they “tentatively” place specimen UNSM 32144 within the family Gymnarthridae, although more research was necessary at the time to make a more accurate placement.
+Of the gymnarthids, USNM 32144 most closely resembles the type specimen "Eurodyus" bonneri based on basic skull morphology and dentition, however Carrol et al. (1998) questioned the viability of placement in the genus Euryodus because it only shares a couple of the diagnostic characteristics with gymnathrids.
+Huttenlocker et al. (2005) noted that they "tentatively" place specimen UNSM 32144 within the family Gymnarthridae, although more research was necessary at the time to make a more accurate placement.

 Further phylogenetic analysis by Huttenlocker et al. in 2013 shows there are two major groups within recumbirostra.
 One group consists of pantylids, brachystelechids, and Rhynchonkos, and the second includes ostodolepids, gymnarthrids and their relatives, and Proxilodon and Huskerpeton.
 They uncovered a sister-taxon relationship between Proxilodon, Huskerpeton, and Tambaroter and Gymnarthridae.

 Recently, microsauria has been re-evaluated and most of the taxa reassigned to recumbirostra.
-Maan et al. (2020) noted that the recumbirostran body plan may be derived from a sauropsid ancestor instead of lepospondyl ancestor based off their phylogenetic hypothesis.
+Maan et al. (2020) noted that the recumbirostran body plan may be derived from a sauropsid ancestor instead of lepospondyl ancestor based on their phylogenetic hypothesis.
 This change is also supported by a lack of transitional forms between lepospondyls and recumbirostrans.
 Therefore, the most recent understanding is that recumbirostra may belong to an amniote crown group (Pardo et al 2017, Mann et al 2019) instead of lepospondyli.